-Holochain can be described as an open-source framework that facilitates peer-to-peer network.
+Holochain can be described as an open-source framework that facilitates a peer-to-peer network.
 It lets you build amazing applications that rely on distributed philosophy.

 This might sound very similar to blockchain, but the difference is how they work internally.

 Holochain can be used for developing diverse distributed apps.
 The applications can be created for a wide range of usability.
-For example, the network is used for social media apps, governance, organizational, and so on.
+For example, the network is used for social media apps, governance, organization, and so on.

 To give you a good idea about its usability, let’s go through the list of apps that you can create using Holochain technology.